 I am a fan of Les Miles.
 I admire Les Miles.
 I think Baton Rouge and LSU owe so much to Les Miles.
 He’s the winningest coach in the school’s storied history.
 He gave us some great teams and, no question, some great players.
 He was the Mad Hatter with more tricks than you could […]

 Expected record draw for 1st presidential debate tonight driven by personality and political spectacle || Globalism and realpolitik: Obama less optimistic in final address to UN than first || Do "significant oversimplifications" govern our lives?
 The 5-second rule isn't true The post The Briefing 09-26-16 appeared first on AlbertMohler.com.

 Your weekly Dose of SpurgeonThe PyroManiacs devote some space each weekend to highlights from the lifetime of works from the Prince of Preachers, Charles Haddon Spurgeon.
-The following excerpt is from The Metropolitan Tabernacle Pulpit, volume 43, sermon number 2,010, "The Word a sword.""There is a style of majesty about God's Word, and […]
+The following excerpt is from The Metropolitan Tabernacle Pulpit, volume 34, sermon number 2,010, "The Word a sword.""There is a style of majesty about God's Word, and […]

 I’m often asked about which podcasts I listen to.
 With all the time I spend traveling, I listen to quite a few podcasts, and there are a few in particular that are especially helpful to me in keeping up with...
 Read More The post Signposts: My Favorite Podcasts appeared first on Russell Moore.